fsamper/switch-lan-play-gui/README.md

-# switch-lan-play-gui - A Switch lan play GUI for Windows
+# A Switch lan play GUI for Windows

+Bassed on switch-lan-play.exe from spacemeowx2: https://github.com/spacemeowx2/switch-lan-play

-How to execute?
+# How to execute?

 First clone the repository as usual: